crossterm-rs/crossterm/README.md

 - [License](https://github.com/TimonPost/crossterm#license)

 ## IMPORTANT When updating to version `0.2.3`
 Version `0.2.3` of Crossterm will have API braking changes.
-If you are reading this and you version whas autmaticly incremented to the new version, there will be some broken code.
-An Quiqe solution? no unless you did not used this crate that much.
-If it is important to keep running you code and you don't want to spend some time to fix the errors I recomend you to keep using version `0.2.2` because in version `0.2.3` alternate screen and some other features are introduced.
-And if you are not using any of these feature just downgrade.
-If however you want to have the newest version you can check the [upgrade manual](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md) on how to upgrade to te new version.
-Check [release node](https://github.com/TimonPost/crossterm/blob/master/docs/ReleaseNotesVersion%200.2.3.md) why thise Api braking changes where nessairly.
+If you are reading this and your version was automatically incremented to the new version, there will be some broken code.
+A Quiqe solution? no, unless you did not use this crate that much.
+If it is important to keep running your code and you don't want to spend some time to fix the errors I recommend you to keep using version `0.2.2` because in version `0.2.3` alternate screen and some other features are introduced.
+And if you are not using any of these features just downgrade.
+If however, you want to have the newest version you can check the [upgrade manual](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md) on how to upgrade to the new version.
+Check [release node](https://github.com/TimonPost/crossterm/blob/master/docs/ReleaseNotesVersion%200.2.3.md) why these API breaking changes where necessary.

 ## Getting Started

-This documentation is only for Crossterm version `0.2.3` if you have an older version of Crossterm I suggest you to check the [Upgrade Manual](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md) for more infomation about how to upgrade to an newer version or checkout the [README.md](https://github.com/TimonPost/crossterm/tree/master/docs) from the previous versions.
-Also you could take a look at the [examples](https://github.com/TimonPost/crossterm/tree/master/examples) wich have examples from the previous versions of Crossterm.
+This documentation is only for Crossterm version `0.2.3` if you have an older version of Crossterm I suggest you check the [Upgrade Manual](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md) for more information about how to upgrade to a newer version or check the [README.md](https://github.com/TimonPost/crossterm/tree/master/docs) from the previous versions.
+Also, you could take a look at the [examples](https://github.com/TimonPost/crossterm/tree/master/examples) which have examples from the previous versions of Crossterm.

 Add the Crossterm package to your `Cargo.toml` file.